Reparametrization Invariance and Some of the Key Properties of Physical Systems: Justifying the Reparametrization Invariance (RI)

-Clearly, these equations will be equivalent if the Lagrangians $L$ and $\tilde{L}=f\left(L\right)$ are constants of the motion; that is, $d L/d\lambda=0$, and $f^{\prime }$ and $f^{\prime\prime }$ are well behaved.
-This is an interesting type of \textit{equivalence that applies to homogeneous Lagrangians} ($L(\beta v)=\beta^{n}L(v)$).
-It is different from \textit{the usual equivalence} $L\rightarrow\tilde{L}=L+d\Lambda/d\lambda$ or the more \textit{general equivalence} discussed in ref. \cite{Hojman1981,Rivas2001,Baker2001,Gracia2001}.
-Any solution of the Euler-Lagrange equation for $\tilde{L}=L^{\alpha}$ would conserve $L=L_{1}$ since $\tilde{H}=(\alpha-1)L^{\alpha}$ when $\alpha\neq1$, while for $\alpha=1$ it can be enforced as a choice of parametrization.
+This is an interesting type of equivalence that applies to homogeneous Lagrangians $(L(\beta v)=\beta^{n}L(v)).$ It is different from the usual equivalence $L\rightarrow\tilde{L}=L+d\Lambda/d\lambda$ or the more general equivalence discussed in Reference \cite{Hojman1981,Rivas2001,Baker2001,Gracia2001}.
+Any solution of the Euler--Lagrange equation for $\tilde{L}=L^{\alpha}$ would conserve $L=L_{1}$ since $\tilde{H}=(\alpha-1)L^{\alpha}$ when $\alpha\neq1$, while for $\alpha=1$ it can be enforced as a choice of parametrization.
 For example, as demonstrated above, one can always make the choice of proper-time parametrization $\lambda=\tau$ for a massive particle.
-All these solutions are solutions of the Euler-Lagrange equation for $L$ as well; thus, $L^{\alpha}\subset L$.
-The fact that the models based on $L_2$ are only a subset of $L_1$ implies that $L_1$ has a special role due to its reacher applicability to physical systems.
+All these solutions are solutions of the Euler--Lagrange equation for $L$ as well; thus, $L^{\alpha}\subset L$.
+The fact that the models based on $L_2$ are only a subset of $L_1$ implies that $L_1$ has a special role due to its richer applicability to physical systems.
 In particular, such Lagrangians are of unique type relevant to the Weyl Integrable geometry \cite{Bouvier197804}.
 Weyl's Integrable geometry provides a framework that is likely to be relevant to physics \cite{Maeder197903} and may have a far reaching consequences for cosmology \cite{Maeder201811}.
 In general, conservation of $L_{1}$ is not guaranteed since $L_{1}\rightarrow L_{1}+d\Lambda/d\lambda$ is also a homogeneous Lagrangian of order one equivalent to $L_{1}$.
 This suggests that there may be a choice of $\lambda$, a ``gauge fixing'', such that $L_{1}+d\Lambda/d\lambda$ is conserved even if $L_{1}$ is not.
 The above discussion applies to any homogeneous Lagrangian that has no explicit time dependence.